 What, then, is an “alternative” to archaeology?
 What theoretical underpinnings does an “alternative archaeologist” employ in order to make sure he or she is discovering the truth?
-What methods are used to eliminate those ideas which are bad or wrong?
-This is something that can easily be answered in any scientific research.
-The methods are nearly always explicitly laid out and the theoretical approaches are very often obvious from the way findings are introduced or in the literature review that any good scientist describes when reporting their findings.
+What methods are used to eliminate ideas that are bad or wrong?

-Much thought is given to “how can my idea be disproved?
+In Science, much thought is given to “how can my idea be disproved?
 What research already speaks to this concept and how does it impact my own work?”
 Criticism is often invited by peers long before publication, particularly if the idea departs from any established norm.
-And publication doesn’t happen unless all the critical points can be answered.
+And publication doesn’t typically happen unless all the critical points can be answered.
 A scientist–a true researcher–seeks to falsify his own work first and foremost.
-But, perhaps most of all, archaeological research, like any true scientific endeavor, begins with a research question about which data are sought in order to arrive at a conclusion.
+Archaeological research, like any true scientific endeavor, begins with a research question for which data are sought in order to arrive at conclusions.

 This is a stark contrast to the way in which pseudoscientific and pseudoarchaeological claims are made.
 There appears to be no theoretical underpinning.
 Methods used seem to favor beginning with a conclusion then seeking data which are convenient to a pre-existing narrative.
 Rarely does the person with an “alternative” explanation invite criticism.